 Known as the “Research Triangle”, Durham is home to Duke University.
 The city also has the third-highest percentage of adults in the nation with bachelor’s degrees or higher.
 15.5% of the population is employed in general geekery.
 Furthermore, nearby Raleigh has one of the highest percentages of adults who attend a LARP (live-action role play) event regularly.
 So if academia and dressing up as your favorite character sound like your jam, Durham, and Raleigh might be the best cities for geeks of your caliber.

 Los Angeles, CA

 Best for comic book/video game geeks

-LA is a lot of things, that’s for sure — but most notably in this scenario, it is the nation’s capital for nerd conferences, or “cons”.
+LA is a lot of things, that’s for sure.
+But most notably in this scenario, it is the nation’s capital for nerd conferences, or “cons”.
 Sci-fi/fantasy, comics, dragons, anime, you name it and you can dress up as your favorite character with a whole lot of other enthusiasts.
-With twelve (yes twelve, that’s one for every month) cons per year, you’ll meet people from all over the world and, hopefully, your new group of best friends.
-Just make sure you plan ahead and get your home theater set up when you move so you can re-watch those superhero movies for costume inspiration.
+With twelve (yes twelve, that’s one for every month) cons per year, you’ll meet people from all over the world.
+Hopefully, that includes your new group of best friends.
+Just make sure you plan ahead and get your home theater set up when you move.
+You’ll need it so you can re-watch those superhero movies for costume inspiration.

-The best cities for nerds are waiting, so pack up your books and your tech gear and let Unpakt give you a moving service quote.
+The best cities for nerds are waiting.
+So pack up your books and tech gear and let Unpakt give you a moving service quote.
 I’m sure the movers can help you figure out how to pack your dragon costume or custom computer desk, or…